 The Kukenam 3 is the tent to buy if you want the most refined softshell you can get for under $2,000.
 It sits right at the top of the budget without crossing into hardshell money, and every dollar shows: the fabric is heavier, the poles and zippers are smoother, and the mattress is a clear step up from a $1,200 tent.
 Thule’s build quality and support are the real value here — this is a tent you buy once and use for a decade.
 It’s still a softshell, so setup takes several minutes and it’s heavier than a hard case, but for the money nothing gives you a more complete, dependable package.
 It’s our top pick for most buyers with a $2,000 ceiling.

-2. Roofnest Meadowlark — Best Lightweight Softshell
+2. Front Runner Feather-Lite — Best Lightweight Softshell

 - Light enough for a fit pair, or sometimes one person, to install.